 The lowest temperature ever recorded in Sweden reached -53° Celsius, in Malgovik in Vasterbotten County.

 It is common to have temperatures of about -4- degrees Celsius during winter in Sweden.
 However, its southern part and mid-Sweden usually experience lower temperatures.

 Overall, Sweden usually makes the list of the top 10 coldest countries in the world.
 Its climates have been massively affected by the Gulf Stream as well as warm steam that flows from Norway.

-In winters the temperature can go as low as -50 degree Celsius.
+In winters the temperature can go as low as -50°Celsius.

 Known for being the world’s largest landlocked state, Kazakhstan is located in Europe.
-It experiences extreme continental climates with warm summers and cold winters.
-Its capital, Astana, is the coldest capital city in the world after Mongolian Capital Ulaanbaatar, with winter temperatures dropping as low as -30 degrees Celsius and -35 degrees Celsius.
+It experiences extreme continental climates with hot summers and cold winters.
+Its capital, Astana, is the coldest capital city in the world after Mongolian Capital Ulaanbaatar, with winter temperatures dropping as low as -30° C and -35°C.